Pink-Crab/Perique-Ajax/README.md

 http://www.opensource.org/licenses/mit-license.html

 ## Change Log ##
+* 1.0.2 - Added in Ajax_Bootstrap class with ::use() method, for simpler inclusion with Perique.
+Docs improved as part of Perique.info site
 * 1.0.1 - Update yoast/phpunit-polyfills requirement from ^0.2.0 to ^0.2.0 || ^1.0.0 by @dependabot in #13
 * 1.0.0 - Supports Perique 1.0.0 and includes checks to ensure only added when wp_ajax called
 * 0.1.0 Extracted from the Registerables module.
 Now makes use of a custom Registration_Middleware service for dispatching all Ajax calls.